Kosciuszko Bridge: Construction of westbound bridge

 Following the opening of the westbound bridge, bicyclists' advocacy groups pointed out that there was not enough bike infrastructure connecting to either end of the bridge, especially since both ends were in primarily industrial neighborhoods.
 The city planned to install short, on-street bike lanes leading to both ends of the bridge.
 In response, comptroller Scott Stringer said that there needed to be "protected bike lanes", completely segregated from traffic, on both sides of the bridge.

-A lawsuit was filed in February 2020 by armor-manufacturing company, Hardwire, against its former vice president, Irvin Ebaugh IV, who was the new bridge's manager of bridge safety.
-In the lawsuit, it was alleged that the Kosciuszko Bridge was susceptible to terrorist attacks and was a danger to public safety.
-Specifically, the allegations held that the bridge was dangerous due to improperly manufactured armored cables, and because plans for the cables' composition had been posted online.
-The Federal Bureau of Investigation opened a criminal investigation into the details of this case.